-Learn about the Health Science Associate in Science Degree program for professionals who are actively credentialed and currently working.
+Learn about the Health Science Associate in Applied Science Degree program for professionals who are actively credentialed and currently working.
+Download a Health Science flier (pdf) listing all approved credentials and required courses (pdf)

 What can I do with a health science degree?